 Online Virtual Classroom – how it works

-The course will be delivered through blended training consisting of 5 virtual classroom sessions with assessments and examinations (multiple choice for City & Guilds and written for H-Tech Training taking place on the 5th day).
+The course will be delivered through blended learning consisting of 4 virtual classroom sessions with assessments (multiple choice for City & Guilds and written for H-Tech Training) taking place on the 5th day at our training centre at 4, North Great Georges Street, Dublin 1.
 During the Online Virtual Classroom sessions, trainees will have a live video feed with their instructor talking to them, doing practical live demonstrations on equipment shipped to you and involved you actively in the learning.

 We will send out a practical kit so that trainees can complete assignments and practical work at home.
 The kit consists of breadboard, multimeter, battery, cables, connectors, components including resistors, diodes, capacitors, bridge rectifier, fuses, Relays, LEDs, Transistors, etc. Trainees will build various projects as part of the course.
 The kit forms an integral part of the course, so full course fees need to be paid at last 7 days prior to course commencement to allow time to ship the kit in time for the course.

 In preparation for this, we plan to have a quick informal online meeting about a week before course commencement for about an hour just to make sure that people get connected in properly, let you know what the online virtual classroom will be like and go through any questions you may have.
 To join the virtual sessions, you will need a PC/Laptop or Tablet with an internet connection.
 Joining instructions (logon IDs, etc) will be sent before the Informal Induction session.

 Electronics Equipment Repair 1 equips participants with practical “Hands-On” skills relevant to the workplace and the theory required for certification.
 Participants on successful completion of the course will have the skills and knowledge to: